The Gruffalo: Writing style

 The rhythm of the text is broken at key points in the story.
-For example, when the mouse announces that he is going to meet the gruffalo "here, by the rocks", the pause on the word "here" lets the reader know the importance of the location and makes them more likely to remember it when the mouse and Gruffalo return there later in the story.
+For example, when the mouse announces that he is going to meet the gruffalo "here, by these rocks", the pause on the word "here" lets the reader know the importance of the location and makes them more likely to remember it when the mouse and Gruffalo return there later in the story.
 The rhythm is broken again after the mouse fools the predators and sees the Gruffalo for the first time, saying "Oh, help!
 Oh, no!
-It's a gruffalo".
+It's a gruffalo!"

 To create a satisfying rhyming scheme for the story, Donaldson tried a few different names for the creature that would eventually become the Gruffalo.

 So I had my plot, but I couldn't get any good couplet, like 'Silly old fox!
 You ought to know, you really should, / There aren't any tigers in this wood.'
 Something like that just didn't seem very strong.
 So then I thought if the mouse were going to meet some made-up creature, it would be much easier for me to write about it.
 I have just looked at my notes, and see that at first I thought the creature could be a 'snargle' or 'stroog' or 'tiglophant' (I must have been thinking at one stage of having it a cross between a tiger and an elephant).
 Then I finally thought of the lines, 'Silly old fox!
 Doesn't he know, / There's no such thing as a gruffalo?'
 I thought the word had to have three syllables, and end in 'o', and would sound fierce with 'gr' at the beginning, so gruffalo came.